vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

       ```
     > **Note** If you reboot the VM, the above configuration will be set to default.

-1. Install the Tanzu CLI plug-ins
+1. Install the Tanzu CLI plug-ins.
       ```
       root@photon-a17e54311cf [ ~ ]# tanzu plugin group search
       GROUP               DESCRIPTION      LATEST